Vietnam.vn - Nền tảng quảng bá Việt Nam

 Know much, understand little

-In the digital age, when surfing social networks, we can easily come across heated discussions on all sorts of topics, from politics, economics to culture and art.
+In the digital age, when surfing social networks, we easily come across heated discussions on all sorts of topics, from politics, economics to culture and art.
 Anyone can become an “expert” with just a few taps.
 A huge amount of information is right in front of us, but the question is: does that access mean we truly understand a problem?

 Báo Thái NguyênBáo Thái Nguyên20/08/2025

-Illustration
+Illustration photo

 Illustration photo.

 Social media has turned information into a fast-moving consumer good.
 News and events are packaged in a few status lines, short videos or eye-catching images.
 Users are easily caught up in a continuous vortex of updates, sharing and comments.
-This convenience sometimes makes us no longer take the time to reflect: instead of reading an in-depth analysis, we just skim the headline and a few lines of summary; instead of studying carefully, we just accept widely circulated opinions.
+This convenience sometimes makes us no longer take the time to reflect: instead of reading an in-depth analysis, we just skim the title and a few lines of summary; instead of studying carefully, we just accept widely spread opinions.

 The worrying thing is that by believing that what we read on social media is enough, we gradually give up the need to learn from reliable sources.
 This creates a one-sided worldview, based on fragments of information and unverified opinions.

 To escape this situation, each person needs to change the way they approach information.
-Spend time on long articles and in-depth books instead of just skimming through short news.
+Spend time on long articles, in-depth books instead of just skimming through short news.
 Seek knowledge from many sources, from experts and reputable organizations to have a multi-dimensional view, and at the same time be cautious with all news on social networks.

 More importantly, let’s get into the habit of asking questions, seeking out sources, and verifying the authenticity of information.
 We don’t need to know everything, but we do need to understand the issues that really matter to us and our lives.